christianandredietrich/NexPlayer_Multiview/ios.md

 ## Requirements

-- Our NexPlayer iOS SDK supports iOS 11 and above but NexPlayer Multiview feature requires an high-end device as it depends on the device performance.
+- Our NexPlayer iOS SDK supports iOS 11 and above but the NexPlayer Multiview feature requires a high-end device as it depends on the device performance.
 At least iOS 13+ should be targeted and device performance should be considered.

 - You should make sure there is enough distance from the live edge to provide a smooth playback which should be adjusted with *suggestedPresentationDelay* and ```NXPropertySuggestedPresentationDelayTime``` properties.
-If there is not enough space to buffer from the live edge, playback might be effected.
+If there is not enough space to buffer from the live edge, playback might be affected.

-- Video encoders should be syncronised and should be embedding correct timestamp for the  video streams
+- Video encoders should be synchronized and should be embedding correct timestamp for the  video streams

-- For HLS, you should set ```NXPropertySuggestedPresentationDelayTime``` property as mentioned above.
+- For HLS, you should set the ```NXPropertySuggestedPresentationDelayTime``` property as mentioned above.